EXCLUSIVE-Chip equipment maker ASML's suppliers eye Asia plants outside China amid tensions

 The possible investments are part of a wider, long-term strategy to reduce exposure to China, two people familiar with the plan told Reuters.

-The dozen companies on the mission are almost all contractors to ASML, one of the world's top suppliers to semiconductor manufacturers such as TSMC, Samsung 005930.KS and Intel INTC.O.
+The dozen companies on the mission are almost all contractors to ASML, one of the world's top suppliers to semiconductor manufacturers such as TSMC 2330.TW, Samsung 005930.KS and Intel INTC.O.
 Some have production facilities in China.

 The Dutch government has never granted ASML a licence to sell its most advanced machines to customers in China, following pressure from Washington, which is seeking to hobble China's ability to make its own advanced computer chips and to slow down its military advances.